South Bay Fire District 8

 Walker Armstrong, Volunteer Responder

-Jonathan Clemens, EMSO and Volunteer Chaplain
+Jonathan Clemens, Volunteer EMS Officer

 Richard Freed, Volunteer Responder